of the Polish National Alliance

 SECTION 3.
-At the regular meeting of the Board of Directors in August, the President with the approval of the Board of Directors shall appoint a Nominating Committee of five members and two alternates, all members in good standing, none of whom shall be a current officer or director.
-No member shall be eligible to serve on the nominating committee who has served in that capacity for the previous two consecutive years.
+At the regular meeting of the Board of Directors in August, the President, with the approval of the Board of Directors, shall appoint a Nominating Committee of five members and two alternates, all members in good standing, none of whom shall be a current officer or director.
+No member shall be eligible to serve on the Nominating Committee who has served in that capacity for the previous two consecutive years.

 SECTION 5.
-The President shall appoint five Judges of Election, if necessary, who shall prepare a ballot, have charge of the polls of election, canvass the votes and certify the results to the Recording Secretary.
+The President shall appoint five Judges of Election, if necessary, who shall prepare a ballot, have charge of the polls of election, canvass the votes and certify the results to the Secretary.

 SECTION 9.
 The President, Officers and Board of Directors duly nominated and elected in accordance with this Constitution shall take the oath of their respective offices at the regular board meeting in January of each fiscal year.
 The person administering the oath of office to the aforesaid officers and board members shall not himself be an incoming officer or board member.

 SECTION 1.
 President Said officer shall preside at all meetings of the Society and of the Board of Directors; he shall have general and active management of the business of the Society and shall supervise the executive officers; he shall be an ex-officio member of all committees without power to vote except in such cases where a tie has resulted from the vote of eligible members, in which event he shall be empowered to vote to break the tie; he is empowered to appoint all current committees and all standing committees with the approval of the Board of Directors and shall exercise supervision over them.
 The President shall render an annual report to the general membership.